pirams/pirams-new-repo/README.md

 # pirams-new-repo
-Pirams first repository for github training
+Pirams first repository in github training

+this will go to btrium1 repo